-Americans are familiar with court proceedings on television and in films; the lengthy trial, the judge's oversight and the jury's finding.
+Americans are familiar with court proceedings on television and in films; the lengthy trial, the judge's oversight, and the jury's finding.
 Yet the television image of the judicial process is divorced from reality.
 Approximately 95% of guilty verdicts in this country are a product of plea bargains; this means no trial, no jury deliberation, and no jury or judge finding (ACLU).
 Why do nine out of ten defendants waive their constitutional right to trial?

 Prosecutors have both discretion in overseeing pleas, and the leverage to negotiate away what would otherwise be Constitutional rights.

-As a starting point, mandatory minimum sentences too often make trials high risk propositions for defendants, many of whom choose to avoid the risk of a harsh sentence by entering into plea bargains where the guilty plea and the sentence are negotiated.
+As a starting point, mandatory minimum sentences too often make trials high-risk propositions for defendants, many of whom choose to avoid the risk of a harsh sentence by entering into plea bargains where the guilty plea and the sentence are negotiated.
 Though legal scholars have expressed their concerns about the process, the daily press and regular news media have focused more on police misconduct, subpar prison conditions, and the death penalty.
 Meanwhile, the matter of whether countless Americans are forfeiting their Constitutional rights has remained off the radar screen for effective public oversight.

-Historical Opinions: Plea Bargains as a Deprivation of Justice

-Advocates of the plea bargain process have long argued pleas lessen the judicial caseload in an already overburdened court system.
-While this may be the current raitional, the truth is that plea bargains have existed since the late 17th century but only gained popularity shortly after the civil war.
+Historical Opinions: Plea Bargains as a Deprivation of Justice court system.
+While this may be the current rationale, the truth is that plea bargains have existed since the late 17th century but only gained popularity shortly after the civil war.